Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 Also remember to free the memory as in lines (6A) and (6B), Jai doesn't warn you when you forget it!

 Why would you use structs on the heap?
 The stack is limited in size.
-If your program needs a lot of structs, better use the heap.
+If your program needs a whole lot of structs, better use the heap.
+But for faster memory management: keep things on structs by value where possible.

 Remark: Module _Basic_ also contains a proc `Dynamic_New`, which is like New, but can be used when you don't know the type at compile-time:
 ```